GoogleChromeLabs/chromeos_smart_card_connector/docs/building.md

 ````

 A command for an incremental build in the NaCl mode includes activating a
-Python 2 virtual environment (which we don't enable by default since due to the
+Python 2 virtual environment (which we don't enable by default due to the sunset
-sunset of Python 2):
+of Python 2):

 ```shell
 (source env/python2_venv/bin/activate && TOOLCHAIN=pnacl make -j30)